PSUmodeling/MM-PIHM/README.md

 MM-PIHM [![Build Status](https://travis-ci.org/PSUmodeling/MM-PIHM.svg?branch=master)](https://travis-ci.org/PSUmodeling/MM-PIHM)
 =======

-The Multi-Modular Penn State Integrated Hydrologic Model is a physics based hydrologic model with multiple optional modules, including land surface, reactive transport, and biogeochemistry modules.
+The Multi-Modular Penn State Integrated Hydrologic Model (MM-PIHM) is a physically based watershed model with multiple optional modules.
 MM-PIHM is the **sweetest** PIHM, ever!

-The first release includes PIHM, Flux-PIHM, and Flux-PIHM-BGC.
+The current release contains the source code for PIHM, PIHM-FBR, Flux-PIHM, and Flux-PIHM-BGC.

-Future release will include RT-Flux-PIHM.
+PIHM is a spatially-distributed, physically based hydrologic model.
+PIHm-FBR adds fractured bedrock hydrology to PIHM to simulate deep groundwater processes.
+Flux-PIHM adds a land surface model (adapted from the Noah land surface model) to PIHM for the simulation of land surface processes.
+Flux-PIHM-BGC couples Flux-PIHM with a terrestrial ecosystem model (adapted from Biome-BGC) that enables the simulation of carbon and nitrogen cycles.
+The source code for the reactive transport (RT) module will be provided in future releases.

+MM-PIHM is open source software licensed under the MIT License.
+All bug reports and feature requests should be submitted using the [Issues](https://github.com/PSUmodeling/MM-PIHM/issues) page.

 ## Usage

-### Install CVODE
+### Installing CVODE

 MM-PIHM uses the SUNDIALS CVODE v2.9.0 implicit solvers.
+The CVODE Version 2.9.0 source code is provided with the MM-PIHM package for users' convenience.
+SUNDIALS (@copy;2012--2016) is copyrighted software produced at the Lawrence Livermore National Laboratory.
+A SUNDIALS copyright note can be found in the `cvode` directory.

 If you already have CVODE v2.9.0 installed, you can edit the Makefile and point `CVODE_PATH` to your CVODE directory.
 Otherwise, you need to install CVODE before compiling MM-PIHM, by doing